 What is the difference between Social Security Disability (SSDI) and SSI?

-Claimants are often confused between the difference between Social Security Disability (SSDI) and Supplemental Security Income (SSI).
+Claimants are often confused between Social Security Disability (SSDI) and Supplemental Security Income (SSI).
 While both SSI and SSDI disability programs offer cash benefits for disabled individuals, the financial eligibility requirements are very different.

 - Supplemental Security Income is a strictly need-based program and is available to disabled individuals who have never worked, who are making under the income limit for SSI, or have not earned enough work credits.